10,700 words, 1 hr., 25 min.

 The answer jarred James.
-A rifle snapped a millisecond after a bullet zinged his helmet.
+A Mauser rifle made a snapping noise a millisecond after a bullet zinged his helmet.

 Boots thumping the ground grew louder.
-Krauts sprinted in from different directions, the moonlight behind them.
+In the moonlight, krauts sprinted in from different directions.
 James made out four.

 The Germans took positions 75 yards away.
 Muzzles emitted pin-point flashes.
 Dirt and straw pitched around the Americans and sprinkled down on their helmets and backs.